Paddy-93/Meep-Mobile/README.md

 - View list of available jobs
 - Create new jobs from the mobile app
-- Claim jobs (coming soon)
+- Claim jobs
-- User login and authentication (planned)
+- User login and authentication

 ## License